 The prolonged and heated debate on whether or not the study of the phatic function should be included in the pragmatic dimension must be ended.
 The phatic function is a part of the pragmatic study as it is closely related to contexts.
-A linguistic study which separates itself from contexts cannot be called pragmatic s(Babarier et al. 2015a). intrinsic and extrinsic context.
-The extrinsic context that is also called pragnatic context has been the researches' concern for the past few years, because as a rule, pragmatic context is only understood as situational and socio-cultural contexts.
-The situational context is more closely connected to the issue of time, place, and atmosphere; whereas sociolism of the context of the place and atmosphere; whereas sociolism, only in the place and atmosphere; whereas sociolism, which is later understood as a social context only.
-The status-related social contexts generally have a vertical dimension and commonly referred to as a societal context (Rabards, 2015).
+A linguistic study which separates itself from contexts cannot be called pragmatics (Rahardi et al., 2015a).

+There are two kinds of contexts, namely the intrinsic and extrinsic context.
+The extrinsic context that is also called pragmatic context has been the researcher's concern for the past few years, because as a rule, pragmatic context is only understood as situational and socio-cultural contexts.
+The situational context is more closely connected to the issue of time, place, and atmosphere; whereas sociocultural contexts are closely intertwined with the horizontal dimension, which is later understood as a social context only.
+The status-related social contexts generally have a vertical dimension and commonly referred to as a societal context (Rahardi, 2015).

 Furthermore, it is worth noting that language, society, and culture are separate dimensions with a single identity.
 It means that one dimension cannot be easily separated from other dimensions.
-Speaking of a language which excludes asocial and non-cultural (Pranowo, 2015).
-However, the pragmatic context does not stop at a process of engagin itself in various dimensions.
+Speaking of a language which excludes itself from its social and cultural dimensions would be asocial and non-cultural (Pranowo, 2015).
+However, the pragmatic context does not stop at a process of engaging itself in various dimensions.